All Saints Church, Loughborough: Organisation

 All Saints is the official seat of the Archdeacon of Loughborough, previously The Venerable Paul Hackwood, who nevertheless normally resides at St Peter's, Glenfield in Leicester.
 The Archdeacon oversees the 6 deaneries in Western Leicestershire which are named after ancient hundreds; Akeley East (Loughborough), Akeley South (Coalville), Akeley West (Ashby-de-la-Zouch), Guthlaxton, Sparkenhoe West (Hinckley and Market Bosworth) and Sparkenhoe East.

 All Saints is the more traditional one of the two main Anglican churches in Loughborough, the other being Emmanuel Church (1835), which is Evangelical and frequented by many Loughborough University students.
 Emmanuel has St Mary's, Nanpantan as a sister-church.
 In Loughborough, there is also The Good Shepherd Church in Shelthorpe and All Saints Thorpe Acre with Dishley.

-The Akeley East deanery is headed by a rural dean, The Reverend Wendy Dalrymple, rector of this parish until 2023.
+The Akeley East deanery is headed by a rural dean.
+The Reverend Wendy Dalrymple, rector of this parish until 2023, served in this role for three years during her tenure.

 Bells

 The tower contains a ring of ten bells hung for change ringing with a tenor weighing in Db.
 The present peal were cast between 1897 and 1899 at the John Taylor Bellfoundry in Loughborough., whose foundry was less than a mile away.
 The largest four bells are lost wax castings and have intricate patterns cast on to the waist of the bells.